-Ranked in the Top 10% Nationally for Rehabilitative Care.
+Ranked in the Top 10% Nationally for Rehabilitative Care – It Matters!

-Spartanburg Rehabilitation Institute ranked in the top 10% nationally for rehabilitative care, three years in a row (2014-2016).
+Spartanburg Rehabilitation Institute ranked in the top 10% nationally for rehabilitative care, four years in a row (2014-2017).

 The ranking is by the Uniform Data System for Medical Rehabilitation (UDSMR), a not-for-profit corporation that was developed with support from the National Institute on Disability and Rehabilitation research, a component of the U.S. Department of Education.